vocdoni/dvote-js/README.md

-# DEPRECATED

-This repository has been moved to https://gitlab.com/vocdoni/dvote-js

 # DVote JS
 Formerly known as dvote-client, this library aims to provide utility classes and methods to invoke decentralized operations within a voting process.
 It covers the typical functionality of Client applications, as well as the Process Manager or the Census Manager.